-Capital Improvements are work done to a home that increases its market value and that a future buyer would be willing to pay extra for.
+Capital Improvements are significant upgrades to a home that increase the price a buyer is willing to pay for that home.

-At the resale of a Shared Equity Home with Champlain Housing Trust, the homeowner retains 100% of any market value that is added by capital improvements* and 25% of any additional appreciation.
+At the resale of a Shared Equity home, the homeowner retains 100% of any market value that is added by capital improvements* and 25% of any additional appreciation.

 When an appraisal is ordered to determine the current value of a CHT home, the homeowner should prepare a list of improvements that have been done to the home.
 The appraiser will use this list to isolate the value that has been added by making these improvements.
 This value is called Capital Improvement Credit.